-When installing each new row, take a Separate the whole row by lifting it up full loose plank and use the long side delicately at an angle.
-To separate the to tap against the prior row to ensure planks, leave them flat on the ground and slide them apart.
+When installing each new row, take a Separate the whole row by lifting it up to tap against the prior row to ensure planks, leave them flat on the ground and slide them apart.

 INSTALLATION IN WET AREAS (I.E. BATHROOM, KITCHEN, MUD ROOM, LAUNDRY ROOM)